 "Personal information" is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual's name, address, and phone number.

-We collect no personal information about you unless you voluntarily provide it to us by sending us email or completing an online form.
+We collect no personal information about you unless you voluntarily provide it to us by sending an email or completing an online form.
 You may choose not to contact us by email or not to provide any personal information using an online form; however your choice not to provide the registration information will impair your ability to perform certain activities or transactions online.

-If personal information is requested on the Website or volunteered by the user, state law and the federal Privacy Act of 1974 may protect it.
+If personal information is requested on the web site or volunteered by the user, state law and the federal Privacy Act of 1974 may protect it.
 However, this information is a public record once you provide it, and may be subject to public inspection and copying if not protected by federal or state law.

 If you believe that your personal/private information is being used for a purpose other than what was intended when submitted, you may contact the agency contact person or position as shown in the Contact Information Section of this statement.